-Our marketing may take the form of emails, SMS, mail or other forms of communication, in accordance with the Privacy Act.
+This may take the form of emails, SMS, mail or other forms of communication, in accordance with the Privacy Act.

 You may opt-out of receiving marketing materials from us by contacting us using the details set out below or by using the opt-out facilities provided (e.g. an unsubscribe link).

-- companies within the OCR Labs Group;
+- companies within the OCR Labs group;

 - third party suppliers and service providers (including providers of document verification services to help us verify the validity of identity documents you disclose to us, and other providers for the operation of our websites and/or our business or in connection with providing our products and services to you);